sparkflows/sparkflows-docs/docs/user-guide/web-app/export-import-analytics-app.rst

 * Go to the Analytics Apps Page

   - Click on the Import button.
-  - It has 2 dropdown option i.e Import and Import into databricks.
+  - It has 2 dropdown option i.e. Import and Import into databricks.

    .. figure:: ../../_assets/web-app/import-app-1.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

   - IMPORT :
-             - Here, you can only import json file without selecting any import options.
+             - Here, you can only import JSON file without selecting any import options.
-             - Choose the json file from your computer to Import from.
-You must have downloaded this json file from Fire during the export process.
+             - Choose the JSON file from your computer to Import from.
+You must have downloaded this JSON file from Fire during the export process.

   .. figure:: ../../_assets/web-app/import-app-2.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

   - IMPORT INTO DATABRICKS :
                              - Here, you can only import json file by selecting any import options.
-                             - Choose the json file from your computer to Import from.
-You must have downloaded this json file from Fire during the export process.
+                             - Choose the JSON file from your computer to Import from.
+You must have downloaded this JSON file from Fire during the export process.
                              - Select any one option which you wants to.

  .. figure:: ../../_assets/web-app/import-app-3.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

 There are three options when importing Analytics App:

 * EXISTING JOB ID IN ANALYTICAL APPS

-   -  Analytic App is imported with existing jobId present in exported json file.
+   -  Analytic App is imported with existing jobId present in exported JSON file.

     .. figure:: ../../_assets/web-app/import-app-3.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

 * USE EXISTING JOB WITH MATCHING NOTEBOOK PATH IF EXISTS OR ELSE CREATE NEW JOB